Azure/azure-sdk-for-js/documentation/RLC-customization-typespec.md

     pwsh ../../../eng/common/scripts/TypeSpec-Project-Generate.ps1 .
     ```

-    The version of TypeSpec-TS is configured in [emitter-package.json](https://github.com/Azure/azure-sdk-for-js/blob/main/eng/emitter-package.json).
-Change it in local, if you would like to use a different version of `typespec-ts`.

     After generated the SDK should be generated under `sources/generated` folder.

 4. **Create `customizations` folder under `sources`**

-    All customization codes should be under the `sources/customizations` folder so if no just create one.
+    All customization codes should be under the `sources/customizations` so if no just create one.

     ```shell
     mkdir sources/customizations